Arago Cave: Location and description

-Arago cave is located in the southern part of France, at the east of the Pyrénées, in the French department of Pyrénées-Orientales, in the town of Tautavel.
-Included in a limestone cliff of the Corbières Massif, it overlooks several tens of meters (80 m today, less than 60 at the time of Tautavel Man) of wide valley where the Verdouble stream leaves a canyon to meander in this plain.
+Arago Cave is located in the southern part of France, at the eastern end of the Pyrénées, in the French department of Pyrénées-Orientales, in the town of Tautavel.
+Included in a limestone cliff of the Corbières Massif, it overlooks from a height of several tens of metres (80 m today, less than 60 at the time of Tautavel Man) a wide valley where the Verdouble stream leaves a canyon to meander onto the plain.

-The cavern is thirty meters long, but could have measured up to a hundred and twenty meters during the prehistoric period.
-Its maximum width is 10 meters.
-It is currently opening to the south but the opening was facing east before the collapse.
+The cavern is thirty metres long, but could have measured up to a hundred and twenty metres during the prehistoric period.
+Its maximum width is 10 metres.
+It is currently open to the south but the opening faced east before the collapse.

-This advantageous situation made it a perfect shelter for prehistoric Hunter-gatherers.
+This advantageous position made it a perfect shelter for prehistoric Hunter-gatherers.
 The eastern opening on a south facing cliff allowed relatively high temperatures during winter.
-The highly contrasted relief of this environment produced several ecological niches that provided as many types of prey: animals adapted to the river (beavers).
+The highly contrasted relief of this environment produced several ecological niches that provided many types of prey: animals adapted to the river (beavers).
 Others adapted to the plain, which was, according to successive periods and climates, covered with forest (deer) or steppe (horses, bison, rhinos, elephants), living herbivores on craggy grounds (mouflons, ibex, tahrs, chamois), and still others on uplands with more harsh climates (musk oxen, reindeer).
-In addition, under the cave, there was a fording where herds of large herbivores passed, which facilitated hunting.
-The elevated position of the cave made it an excellent observatory for spotting herds in the plain.
+In addition, under the cave, there was a ford where herds of large herbivores passed, facilitating hunting.
+The elevated position of the cave made it an excellent observatory for spotting herds on the plain.
 The nearby river (which never ran dry) provided water as well as pebbles to cover the soil of the cave or serve as tools.
 The distant environment, less than a half-day walk (about 30 km), could provide other stones to make tools: flint (in Roquefort-des-Corbières), red jasper (in Corneilla-de-Conflent), cherts (in Rivesaltes), quartzites (in Soulatgé), volcanic rocks (Col de Couisse).

 Scientific interest

-The Arago cave has more than fifteen meters of sediment, rocks, and debris accumulated over a period of about 100,000 to 700,000 years.
+Arago Cave has more than fifteen meters of sediment, rocks, and debris accumulated over a period of about 100,000 to 700,000 years.
 By their quantity (the period of excavations from 1967 to 1994 yielded about 260,000 objects including bones and lithic remains) and their diversity, these vestiges give much information on prehistoric human groups that lived there, but also on animals, plants, and climates that followed in the region during these 600,000 years.

 On July 27, 2015, the Museum of Prehistory of Tautavel announced the discovery by young volunteer excavators of a tooth dating back 550,000 years on the site.
 This fossil tooth is 100,000 years older than the skull of the Man of Tautavel.